zhaolumanzp/LTBD/README.md

     --batch_size 96
 ```

-For each sample in \(D'\), the self-labeled response is used as the `chosen` response, while the original base model generates the corresponding `rejected` response using the plain prompt without LTBD delimiters.
+For each sample:

+- `chosen`: the self-labeled desired response;
+- `rejected`: the response generated by the undefended base model.

+---

-## Train Learnable Trust-Boundary Delimiters
+## 🚀 Train LTBD

-LTBD introduces four learnable special tokens:
+LTBD optimizes only the embeddings of:

 ```text
 <INST_BEGIN>